syncfusion-content/javascript-docs/js/Diagram/Scroll-Settings.md

 ## Update scroll status

-You can programmatically change the scroll offsets at runtime using the client side method `update`.
+You can programmatically change the scroll offsets at runtime by using the client side method `update`.
 The following code illustrates how to change the scroll offsets and zoom factor at runtime.

 {% highlight js %}

             var diagram = $("#diagram").ejDiagram("instance");
             var scrollSettings = {
-                //Set scroll status
+                //Sets scroll status
                 horizontalOffset: 200,
                 verticalOffset: 200,

-                //Set zoomFactor
+                //Sets zoomFactor
                 zoomFactor: 0.5
             }

-            //update scroll settings
+            //Updates scroll settings
             diagram.update({ scrollSettings: scrollSettings });

 {% endhighlight %}

 ## AutoScroll

-Autoscroll feature automatically scrolls the diagram whenever the node or connector is moved beyond the boundary of the diagram.
-So that, it is always visible during dragging, resizing and multiple selection operations.
-Autoscroll is automatically triggered when any one of the following is done towards edges of the diagram.
+Autoscroll feature automatically scrolls the Diagram whenever the node or connector is moved beyond the boundary of the Diagram.
+So that, it is always visible during dragging, resizing, and multiple selection operations.
+Autoscroll is automatically triggered when any one of the following is done towards the edges of the Diagram.

   * Node dragging , resizing